Cheroxx/Cyberthreat-Intelligence/README.md

 ### Cyberthreat Intelligence Watchlist

-Here are 12 active and extremely dangerous APT groups to have on your radar in 2020 and beyond
+Here are 12 active and extremely dangerous APT and threat groups to have on your radar in 2020 and beyond

 #### Advanced Persistent Threats (APT) hacker groups